adiwg/mdEditor-doc/tutorial/translate-mdJson.md

 That's about all there is to it!

-When you click <span class="btn btn-primary btn-sm"> <i class="fa fa-retweet"> </i> Translate</span> button, the mdJSON record being edited in mdEditor (the record in memory) will be packaged up and sent to mdTranslator for translation into the format you requested, in this case "HTML".
+When you click <span class="btn btn-primary btn-xs"> <i class="fa fa-retweet"> </i> Translate</span> button, the mdJSON record being edited in mdEditor (the record in memory) will be packaged up and sent to mdTranslator for translation into the format you requested, in this case "HTML".
 The "Translate Record" window will then wait for a response from mdTranslator and display the result in a small <span class="md-panel">Result</span> preview panel as shown in the image below.

 ![Translate Record Window - Preview Window](/assets/tutorial/translate-mdjson-2.png){caption}